campanam/RatesTools/doc/ruby_r_scripts.md

 `-v, --version`: Show program version.
 `-h, --help`: Show help.

+*NB: Double-forward sites count as two mutations, so the number of identified double-forward mutations is twice the number of observed double-forward sites.*

 ## denovolib.rb
 This script provides a library of methods and classes used by the remaining Ruby scripts in the RatesTools pipeline.